mjf1406/report-card-helper/README.md

 ## To-do List

+### p5

+- add another way to fill out the reports: a drag-and-drop interface where the user cycles through the inputs.
+For example, a table with columns representing AB, CD, P, and NY for Responsibility.
+The user then drags students to their desired column and drops them.
+It allows the user to easily compare students in their class against each other.
+Could even provide total counts throughout the grade for each column.

 ### p4

 - added: next to each subject achievement, there will be 3 graphs: (1) a line graph that shows the current student's history at Younghoon, (2) a bar graph of the distribution of the current class, and (3) a bar graph of the distribution of the whole grade.
+- backend: upgrade errors for users to be more descriptive, like if they are unauthorized
+  - `roster.tsx`
+  - `[classId].tsx`

 ### p3

-- added: ingested all the data in [the spreadsheet](https://docs.google.com/spreadsheets/d/1nY6fEE1_C9idh2KdKHgh9Dr7T-69v7kdvCFpG91WcyA/edit?usp=sharing) and inserted it into the db
-  - this requires every single student have their own unique id, which it does in the the db, but not in the spreadsheet so there's no way to tell them apart
-- added: created a map to the PDF (must skip the first 2 pages's
 - added: Google refresh token is now handled, prompting the user to reauthorize
-- added: ingested the comments from [2024 Comments S1](https://docs.google.com/document/d/1xXIa8AHNXQWyHHjBBiuycQ7uT5LQPWu3l9NMzGXtj-g/edit?usp=sharing)

 ### p2

-- added: a way to import all data when creating a class
-- added: a way to export all data for a given class, so it may be imported should anything go wrong
 - added: can now add student(s)
 - added: can now edit a class
 - added: can now edit a student
+- added: a way to import all data when creating a class
+- added: a way to export all data for a given class, so it may be imported should anything go wrong

 ### p1

+- added: created roles: admin and teacher
+- added: admins can view and edit all classes
+- added: admins can approve student by student and leave notes on things
+- added: admins can export all classes as separate PDFs or a single class when ready
+- added: ingested all the data in [the spreadsheet](https://docs.google.com/spreadsheets/d/1nY6fEE1_C9idh2KdKHgh9Dr7T-69v7kdvCFpG91WcyA/edit?usp=sharing) and inserted it into the db
+  - this requires every single student have their own unique id, which it does in the the db, but not in the spreadsheet so there's no way to tell them apart

+### p0

+- added: created a map to the PDF must skip the first 2 pages's
+- added: figured out why the social studies fields are no working
+- backend: need to save the comment to the db because the user can make changes if they want
+- added: ingested the comments from [2024 Comments S1](https://docs.google.com/document/d/1xXIa8AHNXQWyHHjBBiuycQ7uT5LQPWu3l9NMzGXtj-g/edit?usp=sharing)

+## Change Log

+2024/07/01

+- fixed: subject achievement comment text areas are now mutable
+- fixed: all the typescript errors
+- backend: added user roles and renamed teacher table to users
+- backend: added the subject achievement comments back into the schema
+- fixed: subject achievement comments now load based on the selected value and the data in the DB

+2024/06/30

+- added: subject achievement comments now load based on the selected value and the data in the DB
+- added: the counts per semester now load the proper numbers
+- backend: only users with access to the class can load the class and student data
+- added: progress bar for the whole class by semester on the class page

+2024/06/29

 - added: 21st Century Skills (...) now have descriptions for each

-### p0

 - added: UI elements update the DB on change on `/report`
+- added: semester 1 and semester 2 tasks complete on the student roster page now load the correct numbers
+- added: behavior comment is loaded now based from the DB
+- added: when loading the report page, the window now scrolls to the top

+2024/06/26

 - added: UI elements are set based on student data loaded on `/report`
-- added: semester 1 and semester 2 tasks complete on the student roster page now load the correct numbers
+- added: there are now skills and habits comment fields for both semester 1 and semester 2

-## Change Log
+- refactored: `report.tsx` has much cleaner code now

 2024/06/23